amadotejada/unopass/README.md

 ##### Written by [Amado Tejada](https://www.linkedin.com/in/amadotejada/)

 ##
 *unopass* is a convenient python module that allows you to retrieve secrets from the 1Password CLI at runtime using your biometrics.
+(E.g. Touch ID, etc.)

 This eliminates the need of storing secrets in env, or conf files and provides a more secured local workflow.

+Common use cases:
+* Access AWS CLI, Google Cloud Platform secrets
+* Access API secrets in your scripts
+* Use with other tools like GAM, see: [GAMpass](https://github.com/amadotejada/GAMpass)
 ##

 <img src="https://i.ibb.co/7V3vCB0/gif.gif" width="100%">